thearvee/tpn-subnet/README.md

 # This is the public URL where the validator can be reached.
 PUBLIC_VALIDATOR_URL=http://1.2.3.4

-# This is 3000 by default, you should only change it if your device is behind a firewall or reverse proxy
+# This is 3000 by default, you should only change it if your device is behind a firewall or reverse proxy.
+# Miners MUST be able to call your validator at this port.
+If they cannot, your validator is NOT valid.
+Test this by running `curl $PUBLIC_VALIDATOR_URL:$PUBLIC_PORT`
 PUBLIC_PORT=3000

 # The free ip2location lite API key, obtained by creating an account at https://lite.ip2location.com/login
 IP2LOCATION_DOWNLOAD_TOKEN=xxxx
-POSTGRES_PASSWORD=xxxx # Choose something random, it does not matter what.
+POSTGRES_PASSWORD=xxxx # May be any valid string, choose something random, it does not matter what.
 ```

 ### Step 3: Start the validator